Housing Terms and What They Mean

 -

-Attainable Housing is an umbrella term that reflects the many aspects of a home that make it suitable for a household in the Greater Lansing Tri-County Region.
+Attainable Housing is an umbrella term that reflects the many aspects of a home that make it suitable for a household in the City of Edmond.
 Attainable Housing is appropriate in:

 - Size (e.g., number of bedrooms, square footage)